hydrusnetwork/hydrus/docs/developer_api.md

     *   system:is not the best quality file of its duplicate group
     *   system:has audio
     *   system:no audio
+    *   system:has exif
+    *   system:no exif
+    *   system:has human-readable embedded metadata
+    *   system:no human-readable embedded metadata
     *   system:has icc profile
     *   system:no icc profile
     *   system:has tags